-Next, our product manager Kenzie, shared some of her favorite Thai commercials.
+Our product manager Kenzie shared some of her favorite Thai commercials.

 “To me, storytelling is one of the basic means of human communication, it allows us to understand each other and help each other.
 I love to see stories well-told.
 These two Thai commercials do an amazing job of telling inspiring stories, each with such a beautiful message.
 The videography is so well-done that one could understand the ideas and emotions without words, but the few words and subtitles they do include tie it all together beautifully.”

 Rieann, our Project Manager for support, interpreted International Translation Day a little differently.
 Rieann focused on how subtitles and translated videos have helped her to learn new languages and expand her horizons.

 Fragile Plane on the California Academy of Sciences Team on Amara.

 “It’s awesome to see science based content translated into so many languages on Amara.
 Having translations in languages I’m learning is such a bonus and helps keep my language skills improving.”

 Project Manager Sebastiao talked about how translation had helped him connect to movements and others organizing around the similar issues.

 “Among these few views there were many important people with whom I could learn and share so much precious information about the movement fighting for the recognition of Neurodiversity and the rights of all neurodiverse people.”

 Last, but not least, Jenny, our On-Demand Operations Manager, talked about how a translated web series helped her connect with her own background.